 Cristina Lux is Chilean and an attorney with AIDA's Climate Program, working from Valdivia, Chile.
 She is a graduate of the University of Chile and holds a Master's degree in Criminal Law and Criminal Sciences from the Catholic University of Valparaiso (Chile).
 Cristina has experience in environmental litigation in civil society organizations.
 She has participated in the presentation of national environmental issues in different international instances, such as the United Nations and the Inter-American Commission on Human Rights.
 She also has experience in fundraising and financial sustainability of non-governmental organizations.

-Verónica Méndez Villa is a Mexican citizen and an AIDA Climate attorney.
+Verónica Méndez Villa is a Mexican citizen and an AIDA Climate senior attorney, working from Mexico City.
 She is an attorney from the Universidad Autónoma Metropolitana of Mexico and has experience in environmental litigation and research with an emphasis on climate change issues.
 Verónica holds a Master of Law (LL.M.) in environmental law from the Universidad Nacional Autónoma de México, and she is currently studying Renewable Energy Engineering at the Universidad Abierta y a Distancia of México.

-Florencia Ortúzar works for AIDA from Santiago, Chile.
-She obtained her Law degree (2006) from the Pontificia Universidad Católica de Chile and also completed an MSc in Environmental Politics and Regulation (2011) at the London School of Economics (LSE) in England.
-She joined our team in 2012 and has contributed to AIDA’s work on climate change issues.
+Florencia Ortúzar is Chilean and a senior attorney with AIDA, working from Santiago, Chile.
+She obtained her Law degree from the Pontificia Universidad Católica de Chile and also completed an MSc in Environmental Politics and Regulation at the London School of Economics (LSE) in England.
+She joined our team in 2012 and collaborates with Climate and Ecosystem programs.
 She enjoys spending time with her pets as well as cooking, camping and nature trekking.

-Santiago Piñeros Durán is an attorney with AIDA's Ecosystems Program, working from Bogotá, Colombia.
+Santiago Piñeros Durán is an attorney with AIDA's Ecosystems Program, working from Bogotá.
 He is a lawyer specialized in Environmental Law from the Universidad Externado de Colombia.
 Santiago is currently pursuing a Master's degree in Conservation and Use of Biodiversity, with emphasis on reef governance and management of coastal marine systems, at the Pontificia Universidad Javeriana (Colombia).
 He has dedicated his professional career to the defense of human rights, the investigation of extractive industries and the accompaniment of communities affected by development projects, migrant families and victims of the justice system.

-Victor Quintanilla Sangüeza is a Bolivian freelance communications specialist and journalist.
-He is part of AIDA’s communications team, working from Mexico City.
+Victor Quintanilla Sangüeza is AIDA's Content Coordinator, working from Mexico City.
+He is a Bolivian freelance communications specialist and journalist.
 He earned a Bachelor of Science in Social Communication from the Universidad Mayor de San Andrés in La Paz, Bolivia.
 Victor also holds a master's degree and a PhD in communication from the Universidad Iberoamericana Ciudad de México.
 He has worked in print and television media, as well as in corporate communication in the public and private sectors.
 Victor is also a researcher in the field of journalism and technology studies.
 He is currently co-investigator for Bolivia of the Worlds of Journalism study, an international survey of journalists applied simultaneously in 110 countries.

 Valentina Raad Rincón is Colombian and AIDA's fundraising assistant, working from Honduras.
 She holds a Bachelor of Science in Education from Lindenwood University in Missouri, USA, and a Master's degree in Corporate Social Responsibility and Sustainability from CMI Business School in Madrid, Spain.
 Valentina has experience in the areas of education and fundraising at an international level, which contributes to high performance and timely service to donors, supporters, volunteers and foundations.

-Marcella Ribeiro d’Ávila Lins Torres is a Brazilian attorney with AIDA's Human Rights and Environment Program, working from Brazil.
+Marcella Ribeiro d’Ávila Lins Torres is Brazilian and a senior attorney with AIDA's Human Rights and Environment Program, working from Brazil.
 She holds an LL.B. in Law from the Universidade Federal da Paraíba, a LL.M in International Human Rights Law from the University of Notre Dame, and a diploma in Advocacy for NGOs from the Advocacy Hub.
 She specialized in economic, social, cultural, and environmental rights, international human rights systems, and climate justice.
 She is well-versed in the practice of human rights law through litigation, advocacy, and campaigning, and is responsible for the coordination of several cases and projects with traditional communities, indigenous people, and HRE defenders at AIDA.
 She coordinates the Brazilian team, being responsible for identifying opportunities for expanding AIDA’s work in the country.
 Marcella is AIDA’s focal point on work with defenders and the link between the Human Rights and Climate programs.

-Claudia Velarde Ponce de León is a Bolivian attorney and Area Coordinator of AIDA's Ecosystems Program.
-She works with AIDA from Cochabamba, Bolivia.
+Claudia Velarde Ponce de León is a Bolivian attorney and Co-director of AIDA's Ecosystems Program.
+She works with AIDA from La Paz, Bolivia.
 Claudia has a Masters in Environmental Management from the Universidad de León in Spain, with a speciality in the management and conservation of natural areas.
 She has worked on public policy development, protected areas management, watershed management, climate change, food sovereignty, agroecology and environmental health.

 Eli Wilkins-Malloy is AIDA's Development Director, leading the organization’s fundraising strategy.
 He works from Tallahassee, Florida.
 Eli holds a Master's in Public Administration with a specialization in nonprofit management from New York University.
 He brings more than a decade of experience in nonprofit operations, program management, and development to AIDA, having worked to support communities and organizations across the Americas for the protection of environmental, human, and indigenous rights.